system76/docs/_articles/cuda.md

 sudo update-alternatives --config cuda
 ```

-To verify installation, run this command to see the current version of the NVIDIA CUDA compiler:
+To verify installation, add the install location to your path variable and run this command to see the current version of the NVIDIA CUDA compiler:

 ```
 nvcc -V